 For children who are brought to school by their parents, parents are responsible for the safety of their child, both going to and from the school program.
-Children may not arrive prior to the arrival time (8:20 for AM and 12:35 for PM) and must be picked up immediately after school (11:15 for AM and 3:30 for PM).
-Check with your child's teacher for exact arrival and dismissal location.
+Children may not arrive prior to the arrival time (8:15 for AM and 12:30 for PM) and must be picked up immediately after school (11:00 for AM and 3:15 for PM).
+Arrival and dismissal take place at the curb outside our front entrance during designated arrival and dismissal times.
 Children transported by their parents must be picked up and dropped off by a parent or designated adult listed on the child's emergency contacts.
-The child must be brought into the school by the parent or designated adult.
+If your child is tardy, the child must be brought into the school by the parent or designated adult.
 The teacher must receive advance notice if someone other than the parent or designated adult is to pick up the child; otherwise, the child will not be released.
 People with whom the child may be released to needs to be listed on the release form and will be required to produce a photo ID at pick up.
 Emergency contacts may be changed/updated at any time.
 For the safety of your child, we cannot release your child to anyone who is not on the release form.
 In addition, your child will only be released to adults age 18 and over.